NREL/EnergyPlus/design/FY2015/CondenserResetWithMultipleTowers.md

  - With the SetpointManager:CondenserEnteringReset:Ideal implementation, at a minimum the tower energy variables will need to be transformed into vectors, possibly additional work revealed during implementation and testing
  - Unit tests will be added

-### Additional code changes

- - While working on this task, I anticipate removing the dependence on the SystemReports/OutputProcessor interface, and instead rely on specific GetEnergy* functions implemented in each support object (chiller/pump/tower).

 ### Testing

  - Unit tests will be added to support the changes in the source code.